Laura E. Evans, MD, MSc, Chair

 Dr. Bird completed her undergraduate work at Wake Forest University where she graduated with honors.
 She completed her medical degree, her residency in Internal Medicine, and her fellowship in Pulmonary and Critical Care Medicine at the University of North Carolina at Chapel Hill.

-As of May 2023, Dr. Bird reported no external relationships.
+As of July 2023, Dr. Bird reported no ongoing external relationships.

 Angel O. Coz Yataco, MD